mohammad-alkhatib/RAMBP/KNN/README.md

 # KNN code (C++)

-In our work we use KNN to evaluate the proposed RAMBP.
+In our work we use KNN to evaluate the proposed RAMBP and to compare it with other descriptors.

 # Usage
 #!/bin/sh